AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Response example details for project API call

 The example Projects API response above shows that the asset IDs for the projects are `ExampleProjectId1` and `ExampleProjectId2`.
-These project IDs will be used to transfer the assets to`RecipientExample222.e` with the the **PUT user asset transfer**.
+These project IDs will be used to transfer the assets to`RecipientExample222.e` with the **PUT user asset transfer**.

 ### PUT user assets transfer request and response examples